chnn/like-slack-but-useless/README.md

 The client is an Ember app which initiates the WebSocket connection when loaded.
 There's not too much to look at here.
-You might be interested in the `PromisedWebSocket` utility I wrote, which wraps the browser's WebSocket API to be more Promise friendly.
+You might be interested in the `PromisedWebSocket` utility I wrote, which wraps the browser’s WebSocket API to be more Promise friendly.
 The `giphy-image` component also makes use of Promises.
 So there's three approaches to concurrency in this project—Promises (monadic in nature), the annoying callback API that they wrap, and Go's CSP